SAIKIRANN226/AWS_DevOps_Notes/Jenkins/Session-44.md

 - Build ZIP + Upload to Nexus
 - Pass Version to CD Pipeline from CI Pipeline
 - CD Pipeline Receives the Version
-- Terraform Gets It using command line arguments
+- Terraform Gets version using command line arguments from jenkins
-- Terraform Passes to Ansible
+- Terraform Passes to Ansible playbook
 - Ansible Uses It to Download Artifact
+- Make sure to do changes in ansible playbook that instead of downloading package from s3 we it should download from the nexus, you can change in roles/common/app-setup.yaml
+-

 ### We have a "Upstream job" and "Downstream job"
 That means when CI part is success then only it will call CD.
 Jenkins have application version, it should send that version to terraform, how does it send to terraform ? so we should create a variable of "app_version" in terraform variables.
 So first write terraform init stage.
+Here upstream is catalogue-CI and downstream is catalogue-CD

 ### Points to remember
 - Industries will follow Semantic version like major version, minor version, patch version.